joeyAghion/opsworks_delayed_job/README.md

       "delayed_job": { "pool_size": 3, "path_to_script": "script" }
     }

 By default, workers will read from all queues.
 You can also specify custom `queues` parameters by adding attributes corresponding to each instance name and worker process.
-You can set a specific value for `--sleep-delay` seconds with a `delay` parameter.
+You can set a specific value for `--sleep-delay` seconds with a `sleep_delay` parameter.
 A special `default` pool can be specified to supply configuration for instances that don't otherwise appear in the JSON:

     {
       "delayed_job": {